How to Learn a Language by Watching TV [7 Easy Steps]

 Nonetheless, this will be possible only once language learners have reached a certain level of fluency.

-As we mentioned earlier, if you want to make the most of this incredible tool as a language learner, there are certain strategies that will help you along the way.
+As we mentioned earlier, if you want to make the most of this incredible tool as a language learner, certain strategies will help you along the way.
+Here are some quick tips for how to make the most of your learning experience with TV content...

 Choose which watch shows to watch appropriately